From BR Bullpen

 Biographical Information

-Although Joost never led the league in walks, he was second three different times.
+He walked over 100 times six separate seasons Although Joost never led the league in walks, he was second three different times.
 In 1949 he led the league in strikeouts while finishing fourth in the league in walks - and hit .206.
 Although his batting average that year was 50 points below the league average, his on-base percentage was 15 points over the league average.

 He is not to be confused with another player of a similar name, Eddie Yost, who also drew over 1,000 walks.
 Their careers overlapped, both had some power, and both played many years in the American League as infielders.
 In 1952, Yost was first in the league in walks, and Joost was second.
 Both were briefly American League managers.
 The two are not, however, on each other's similarity scores lists.

 Joost started in pro ball at a young age with the San Francisco Missions in 1933.
 He said he learned a lot from manager Willie Kamm.
 He was with Syracuse in 1937 and Kansas City in 1938.
 He found power around the end of World War II while playing for Rochester.
 In the 1950s, he managed the San Francisco Seals for half a season.
 After baseball he spent ten years in Honolulu, HI working for Wilson Sporting Goods.
-He died near Sacramento, CA in 2011, aged 94.
+He died near Sacramento, CA in 2011, at age 94.

 Source: Baseball Digest article, June 1, 2002.